 What is your most famous recipe?
 Two: Granola and marinated flank steak.

 You saved room for dessert.
 What will you have?
 Ice cream.
 I like to make it.
 Lavender.
 Salted burnt sugar.
 Lemon gingerbread.

 What is your favorite kitchen utensil?
 It’s a rare day that I don’t use my knives—a chef’s knife or serrated paring knife.
 But my husband knows if he comes home and the Kitchen Aid Stand Mixer is missing, I’ve left home.

 What is your favorite cocktail?
 An old fashioned.

 Who inspired you?
 Julia Child.
 A postcard from her hangs in my kitchen.

 What is your preferred form of exercise?
+Exercise is my mood booster and when I hatch creative ideas.
 I’m fairly active which is good, because I like to eat!
 I start each day with an exercise video.
 And then walk my dog.
 I walk a lot.
 And I’ve done yoga for more than 20 years.
 I recently started running, which is something that never remotely interested me.
 Now, I like it and have completed a few 5K runs.
+I also play tennis and ride my bike.
 As an adult-onset athlete, my advice to others is to find activities that you like to do and then do them consistently.
 Thirty minutes a day is really all it takes.